h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 ### What is Automated Machine Learning, and why is it important?

 AutoML or Automated Machine Learning is the process of automating algorithm selection, feature generation, hyperparameter tuning, iterative modeling, and model assessment.
 AutoML tools such as H2O Driverless AI makes it easy to train and evaluate machine learning models.
-Automating the repetitive tasks around Machine Learning development allow individuals to focus on the data and the business problems they are trying to solve.
+Automating the repetitive tasks around Machine Learning development allows individuals to focus on the data and the business problems they are trying to solve.

 With this task in mind, let's explore and load the data that we will be using when predicting whether a passenger would've survived the titanic accident.